MK-Kwon/AccuZone-Weather/README.md

 # AccuZone-Weather
 ## Description
 The weather app that gives the user real-time current weather and five day weather forecast by searching for the name of the city.
+Whenever the user types in new search keyword, it gets saved to the local storage then buttons with the names render on the page for the next time use.
+User can save up to 8 cities and if the number exceeds 8 then the oldest data will be removed and replaced by the newest input.